Deepest-Project/README/README.md

 Our main teams (e.g. Vision, Reading Group ...) can be categorized as project implementation or paper reviews. ([link](https://github.com/orgs/Deepest-Project/teams))

 ### Project implementation team main page
-In each main team, ongoing and done projects are announced. ([main team page](https://github.com/orgs/Deepest-Project/teams/vision))
+In each main team, ongoing and done projects are announced. ([example](https://github.com/orgs/Deepest-Project/teams/vision))

 <img src=/captures/main_team1.JPG width="800"/>

 If the proposed project become able to be proceeded, the proposer
 1) becomes the project leader and please **pin and announce** the project at main page.
 2) get the maintainer rights (the administrator will give).
-3) open a project team page. ([project team page](https://github.com/orgs/Deepest-Project/teams/image2caricature))
+3) open a project team page. ([example](https://github.com/orgs/Deepest-Project/teams/image2caricature))

 <img src=/captures/project_team1.JPG width="700"/>